University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/simple_scripts/README.md

 done
 ```

-This script runs pretty fast and uses a lot of CPU and memory, so
+This script runs pretty fast and uses a lot of CPU and memory,
-I typically run it synchronously.
+so I typically run it synchronously.
+This is why it is not part
+of doit.sh.
+You would not want to accidentally run 75 copies of
+the find_missing script at the same time.

 End.